defano/wyldcard/README.md

 ```

 This works by passing the `keyDown` through the message passing order only when the pressed key (`theKey`) is a number that is evenly divisible by 2.
 By implementing a `keyDown` handler and only conditionally passing the `keyDown` message back to HyperCard (`pass keyDown`), the script can "steal" these key press events and prevent their normal behavior (which would be to add the character to the field).

+Additionally, anytime a command is executed in HyperTalk a message of the same name is sent to the current card, providing the same capability for trapping command behavior.

 ## Expressions